Routes around Riccione

 Riccione can be explored on foot.
 And it is during the walk that you get the best sense of the city.

-Start in the San Lorenzo quarter with the ruins of an ancient Roman city.
-Then head to the Castle of the Agolanti family and admire the various artefacts from the Museum of Regional Studies.
-Continue your walking route around Riccione by checking out the famous landmark that made the resort world famous, Villa Mussolini.
-And don't forget to check out the equally beautiful Villa Francesca, which now houses a modern museum with hundreds of paintings by Italian artists.
-End your hike in Riccione at one of the resort's highlights - the incredibly long and colourful promenade.
-And of course without forgetting the famous Ceccarini Boulevard with its world-famous Dolce & Gabbana, Prada, Rolex, and Zara boutiques.
+We recommend starting with the San Lorenzo district, where the ruins of the ancient Roman city are located.
+Then head to the Agolanti family castle and admire various artifacts at the Local History Museum.
+You can continue your walking route in Riccione by visiting the famous attraction that brought worldwide fame to the resort — Villa Mussolini.
+And don’t forget to see the equally beautiful Villa Franceschi, now home to a modern art museum with hundreds of paintings by Italian artists.
+We recommend ending your walk in Riccione at one of the resort’s main attractions — the incredibly long and colorful promenade.
+And, of course, don’t miss the famous Viale Ceccarini with its boutiques of world-renowned brands: Dolce&Gabbana, Prada, Rolex, Zara.

-A separate tourist route in Riccione should take you to Riccione Terme, which is set on Viale Torino Boulevard and covers an area of around 40,000m².
-A full spa treatment, mud baths, whirlpools and an amusement park with slides and pools.
+A separate tourist route in Riccione should lead to Riccione Terme, located on Viale Torino and covering an area of about 40,000 m².
+There you will find a full spa complex, mud baths, jacuzzi, and a water park with slides and pools.

 tripmydream - travel service, that helps to find compare and buy best flights and rooms worldwide with the given budget.
 All necessary information for travelers - is right here!